- a loose mixture of pebbles and rock fragments coarser than sand, often mixed with clay, etc.

 - Med. a deposit of small concretions that form in the kidneys or gallbladder and that may be retained, passed on to the urinary bladder, or passed from the body

-Origin of gravelMiddle English from Old French gravelle, diminutive of grave, coarse sand, seashore from or akin to Gaul *grava, stone < IE base *ghreu-, to rub hard, pulverize from source grit
+Origin of gravelMiddle English from Old French gravelle, diminutive of grave, coarse sand, seashore from or akin to Gaulish an unverified form grava, stone from Indo-European base an unverified form ghreu-, to rub hard, pulverize from source grit

 - to cover (a walk, driveway, etc.) with gravel